Catholic Campus Ministry

 Financial Aid is administered according to the regulations of the current U.S. Department of Education Financial Aid Handbook, available in the Financial Aid Office.
 Financial Aid staff will assist students in understanding and applying for federal and state aid and private financial assistance.

 Application for Graduation

 Commencement ceremonies are held in the spring and summer of each year.
-Students must complete a Application for Graduation Form when registering for the semester prior to the semester of their intended graduation.
-Verification of eligibility will be determined by the Registrar and the student’s academic advisor.
-Candidates for graduation will receive information regarding graduation events from the Director of Student Services or designee.
+Students must complete a Application for Graduation Form the semester prior to the semester of their intended graduation.
+Verification of eligibility will be determined by the Registrar’s Office.
+Candidates for graduation will receive information regarding graduation events from the Student Affairs Office.
 Other graduation details will be posted to the College website and emailed to students throughout the semester.